sa-y-an/youtubeSearch/README.md

 # Youtube Search

 - This is an application that runs a cron job to cache a search querry from youtube.
-- Provides search, paginated response fucntionality
+- Provides search, paginated response functionality
 - Provides an option to add unlimited youtube API credentials, on expiry a new one is taken for the next cron job

 ## Tech Stack